cabalse/cabalse/README.md

 - 👋 @cabalse
-- Front-end developer @ GuardTools
+- Front-end tech-lead @ GuardTools
 - Always something new and exciting to learn!!
-- Taking a trip to space with Astro
+- Taking a trip to space with Astro, or doing a Remix of things

 <!---
 cabalse/cabalse is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.